 Some medications also need to be taken at certain time intervals or points in the day.
 If this does not happen, the medication could have no effect on the patient, meaning their condition continues to worsen.
 Should a medical professional be required to administer the medication but fails to due to providing substandard care, this would be medical negligence.

-If medical negligence leads to your undue suffering (whether mental or physical), you could claim.
+If medical negligence leads to your undue suffering, you could make a claim.

 Prescribing A Known Allergen